FedRAMP/docs/docs/rev5/significant-change-notifications.md

 ### FRR-SCN-RR-01

 !!! quote ""
-    Providers SHOULD NOT make formal Significant Change Notifications for _routine recurring_ changes; this type of change is exempted from the notification requirements of this standard.
+    Providers SHOULD NOT make formal Significant Change Notifications for _routine recurring_ changes; this type of change is exempted from the notification requirements of this process.

     **Applies to:** Low, Moderate, High